Kitware/CMake/Help/command/ctest_build.rst

   corresponding setting from the preset.
 For example, the ``TARGET`` argument will override the :preset:`buildPresets.targets` setting from the chosen preset.

+  When a preset is specified, the :variable:`CTEST_BUILD_COMMAND` variable is ignored so that the preset is always honored.

   See also the :variable:`CTEST_BUILD_PRESET` and :variable:`CTEST_PRESET` variables.